-Before making our react application SEO friendly let’s know about what exactly SEO is, why it is so important to consider while building the applications and why it is challenging to optimize these Single page applications like SEO friendly React app.
+Before making SEO-friendly React application, let’s know what exactly SEO is, why it is so important to consider while building the applications and why it is challenging to optimize these Single page applications like SEO-friendly React apps.

 What is SEO?

-SEO stands for search engine optimization.
-SEO is the practice of improving quality traffic to your website when people search for products or services related to your business in Google and other search engines.
+SEO stands for Search engine optimization.
+SEO is the practice of improving quality traffic to your website when people search for products/services related to your business in Google and other search engines.

 Why is SEO so Important?

-In this competitive world SEO marketing is very important for our business.
-Search engines serve millions of users daily based on user’s queries.
-So, it is very important that our website/business should stand out in search results when users try to find related information about our products/business
+In this competitive world, SEO marketing is very important for our business.
+Search engines serve millions of users daily based on users' queries.
+So, our website/business must stand out in search results when users try to find related information about our products/business

 - It means that Googlebot detects an empty page at first and then the content is seen by Google only when the page is rendered.
 This will result in a delay in the indexing of content when dealing with thousands of pages.